BayesPulse/libpulsatile/README.md

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

-The development repository for the C++ backend to the unified Bayesian pulsatile hormone modeling algorithm used in the poppulsatile R package.
+The development repository for the C++ backend to the unified Bayesian pulsatile hormone modeling algorithm used in the bayespulse R package.

 This library extends (and refactors) the single-subject model to multiple subjects and up to two-hormones per patient (driver and response hormones).